Andre-FP/Facial-Recognition/README.md

 # Facial-Recognition
-Polytech work in computer vision for facial recognition of all classmates of the course of computer vision.
+Polytech project for facial recognition of all classmates of the course of computer vision.
+The project was made by 2 people.

 The DeepFace library was used to extract the embeddings, and classical classifier models were evaluated to determine to which person the photo belongs.